MicrosoftDocs/win32/desktop-src/TaskSchd/setting-task-property-examples.md

 ---
 title: Setting Task Property Examples
-description: To set the properties of a task, call ITaskScheduler Activate to retrieve the interface of the task object, then call the appropriate ITask method to set the task property you are interested in. ms.assetid: 'df438bff-1ce1-4336-93ee-1e6cab1f1ddd'
+description: To set the properties of a task, call ITaskScheduler Activate to retrieve the interface of the task object, then call the appropriate ITask method to set the task property you are interested in. ms.assetid: df438bff-1ce1-4336-93ee-1e6cab1f1ddd
+keywords:
-keywords: ["setting task properties Task Scheduler"]
+- setting task properties Task Scheduler ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Setting Task Property Examples

-To set the properties of a task, call [**ITaskScheduler::Activate**](itaskscheduler-activate.md) to retrieve the interface of the task object, then call the appropriate [**ITask**](itask.md) method to set the task property you are interested in.
+To set the properties of a task, call [**ITaskScheduler::Activate**](/windows/win32/Mstask/nf-mstask-itaskscheduler-activate?branch=master) to retrieve the interface of the task object, then call the appropriate [**ITask**](/windows/win32/Mstask/nn-mstask-itask?branch=master) method to set the task property you are interested in.

 The code examples listed at the bottom of the page show how to set the properties that are unique to task objects.
 For other [*work item*](w.md#-msb-work-items-gly) properties that also apply to tasks, see [Setting Work Item Property Examples](setting-work-item-property-examples.md).